spion/spion.github.com/src/documents/promise-nuggets/05-the-first-relief-when-sync-becomes-async.html.md

 tick.
 The file reading operation is always done only once - no need to repeat it.

-This also makes it easier to switch code that was previously sync but had to become async for some reason.
+All of this makes it easier when you need to switch code that was previously sync but had to become async for some reason.

 For example: imagine that you need to get some stats about two file versions
 - like number of lines in both versions and the number of lines in their diff: